fallen-icarus/cardano-swaps/README.md

 ## Upgradability
 Being that users can close their swaps at any time, whenever there is a potential upgrade, users can choose to close their current swaps and recreate them with the new contracts.
 Users are able to use different versions of the contracts (assuming the new logic allows it) thanks to the beacon tokens still being able to link swaps across the blockchain.

-Upgrading the beacons would functions exactly the same way.
+Upgrading the beacons would function exactly the same way.
 It is very similar to how Cardano Stake Pool Operators can currently choose which version of `cardano-node` to use.
-The only difficulty with upgrading beacon tokens is that enough users need to upgrade for there to be enough liquidity for the DEX.
+The only difficulty with upgrading beacon tokens is that enough users need to upgrade for there to be enough liquidity for the DEX. **The beacon policy id is hardcoded into every swap contract.
+This means upgrading the beacons would also require upgrading the swap contracts.**

 ---
 ## Frontend Agnostic